 They structure their D&A requirements and capabilities according to a particular project.

 Each approach has clear advantages.
-They also, however, have weaknesses that may be detrimental for the organization, depending on what they seek to achieve.
+They also, however, have weaknesses that may be detrimental to the organization, depending on what they seek to achieve.

-To help leaders facing the challenge of structuring their D&A capabilities, we will take a closer look at the approaches below in an effort to discover where they might prove most beneficial, if implemented correctly.
+To help leaders facing the challenge of structuring their D&A capabilities, we will take a closer look at the approaches below to discover where they might prove most beneficial if implemented correctly.

 We will round off this examination with a proposal for a more efficient data-intelligence approach.
-This product-focused approach has already been proven to deliver positive results for organizations of various data-intelligence needs and expectations.
-It is agile, result focused, and manageable.
-This approach allows organizations to tackle the business-critical missions first, test various hypotheses quickly, and launch valuable and impactful data products in a matter of just a few months.
+This product-focused approach has already been proven to deliver positive results for organizations with various data-intelligence needs and expectations.
+It is agile, result-focused, and manageable.
+This approach allows organizations to tackle business-critical missions first, test various hypotheses quickly, and launch valuable and impactful data products in just a few months.

 How to organize your D&A department?

-Data-intelligence needs are growing in existing business departments spanning from finance, to supply chain, and even into HR.
+Data intelligence needs are growing in existing business departments spanning from finance to supply chain and even into HR.
 All of these departments require quick and reliable access to insight.
-The question, therefore, of how to structure data-intelligence capabilities often comes down to the question of which department data science should report to.
+Therefore, the question of how to structure data-intelligence capabilities often comes down to which department data science should report to.

 This question tends to be the determining factor when organizations structure their D&A teams.
-Determining reporting lines of newly-assembled data teams is critical, but locking the structure of this function prematurely can lead to bad results.
+Determining reporting lines of newly-assembled data teams is critical, but prematurely locking the structure of this function can lead to unsatisfactory results.

 In addition to reporting lines, organizations typically consider two factors when structuring their D&A teams: